 - 1. Promptly provide information needed to assess the nature and source of the odor. - 2.
-Consider implementing one or more of the management practices (if deemed feasible, given the time of year, particular source of the odor, etc.) listed in Table 1. - 3.
-Monitor and adjust management practices and report results to WPWMA staff.
+Consider implementing one or more of the management techniques (if deemed feasible, given the time of year, particular source of the odor, etc.) listed in Table 1. - 3.
+Monitor and adjust management techniques and report results to WPWMA staff. - 4.
+Document odor-related actions and results in the Odor Complaint Log.